 You’ve selected a trade show based on criteria after reading the article How to choose a trade show.
 Now you’re at the event, and you’ve set up your exhibit booth space according to what you read in the article Planning Your Exhibit Space.

 As the doors are opened and the crowds are unleashed…you prime yourself.

 Let’s back up just a tiny bit…before the event you and your staff created a plan whereby you will speak with prospects, answer their questions and rate your leads/booth visitors according to a certain criteria.

 - Rank leads in terms of qualification, and in terms of follow-up priority.

 - Maintain a tracking system, so you can continue to identify lead sources as they move through the sales process.
 This is important for gauging the success of the shows you attend and other lead-generation efforts.

 - Nurture your leads in the long-term with a well-designed content and marketing program that provides potential and current clients with valuable, useful information.

 You have the criteria written out so all sales reps in the booth are on the same page.
-As the sales reps begin having conversations with attendees, answering their questions about your product or service they keep engaging with them until they know the prospect is at their stopping point.
-Once that happens, they take the information that was filled out on the lead card and place the number on it corresponding to the rating system you’ve already come up with.
+As the sales reps begin having conversations with attendees, answering their questions about your product or service they keep engaging until they know the prospect is at their stopping point.
+Once that happens, they take the information that was filled out on the lead card and place a number on it corresponding to the rating system you’ve already come up with.
 Something like this:

 - Ready to purchase